sirca/bdkd_datastore/portal/README.rst

 To update a single repository, use the '-b' switch:

-  `portal-data-builder -b bdkd-sirca-public update`                ### use /etc/bdkd/primer.cfg `portal-data-builder -b bdkd-sirca-public -c portal.cfg update`  ### use alternate configuration
+  `portal-data-builder -b bdkd-sirca-public update`

+To use an alternative configuration `portal-data-builder -b bdkd-sirca-public -c portal.cfg update`

 To run the portal in a daemonized mode: